A-k-S-H-a-Y-K/A-k-S-H-a-Y-K/README.md

 -  Water Body Detection Using Deep Learning Models fromRemote Sensing :Developed a deep learning-based solution to detect waterbodies from remote sensing data.
 Applied hierarchical featureextraction and sequential methods to optimize dataprocessing.
 Leveraged Deep Residual Networks (ResNet50) forimage segmentation and Random Forest for improveddecision-making, enhancing detection accuracy and providingvaluable insights for environmental monitoring.
 ---

-If not engineering software products, I see reels on Instagram
+If not engineering software products, I play games on my laptop